Free Enterprise Fund v. Public Company Accounting Oversight Board

 Free Enterprise Fund v.
-Public Company Accounting Oversight Board, 561 U.S. 477 (2010), was a 5–4 decision by the U.S. Supreme Court in which the Court ruled that laws enabling inferior officers of the United States to be insulated from the Presidential removal authority with two levels of "for cause" removal violated Article Two of the United States Constitution.
+Public Company Accounting Oversight Board, 561 U.S. 477 (2010), United States Supreme Court case in which the Court ruled that laws enabling inferior officers of the United States to be insulated from the Presidential removal authority with two levels of "for cause" removal violated Article Two of the United States Constitution.

-Under the Sarbanes–Oxley Act, PCAOB officers could be removed only "for good cause shown" by officers of the Securities and Exchange Commission (SEC).
+Under the Sarbanes–Oxley Act, officers of the Public Company Accounting Oversight Board could be removed only "for good cause shown" by officers of the Securities and Exchange Commission (SEC).
 Officers of the SEC could only be removed by the President for "inefficiency, neglect of duty, or malfeasance in office."
 Thus, although the President could remove high-ranking members of the SEC, he could not govern and execute power to the board, thus providing a "dual layer" of protection.
 The Court found this "dual layer" of protection "contrary to Article II's vesting of the executive power in the President."

 Background

 Facts

-The Public Company Accounting Oversight Board was created as part of a series of accounting reforms in the Sarbanes–Oxley Act of 2002.
+The Public Company Accounting Oversight Board (PCAOB) was created as part of a series of accounting reforms in the Sarbanes–Oxley Act of 2002.
 It is composed of five members appointed to five-year staggered terms by the Securities and Exchange Commission.
 Because the Board was created as a private nonprofit organization, "Board members and employees are not considered government 'officer[s] or employee[s]' for statutory purposes."
 Every accounting firm that audits public companies under the securities laws must register with the Board, pay it an annual fee, and comply with its rules and oversight, among other things.

 In February 2006, the Free Enterprise Fund and Beckstead and Watts, LLP (a small Nevada-based accounting firm) filed a lawsuit in federal court challenging the constitutionality of the PCAOB under the Appointments Clause of the U.S. Constitution and the vesting clauses establishing the separation of powers.
 On August 22, 2008, the U.S. Court of Appeals for the District of Columbia Circuit upheld the PCAOB as constitutional.
 Then-Judge Brett Kavanaugh dissented from that opinion.